wilsonify/wilsonify.github.io/content/recipes/CRISPY MILLET AND PEANUT BUTTER BUCKEYES73.md

 butter, powdered sugar, flour, and vanilla until a thick dough is formed.
 Fold in the millet and

-mix until that shit is all in there.
+mix until that    is all in there.
 Make walnut-size balls with the dough and put them on the

 baking sheet.
 You should get about 24.
 You can lick your fingers here, we won’t snitch.
 Put